Choose another writer in this calendar:

 Keats's reputation continued to grow after his death.
 Forgetting their differences, Shelley immortalized him in Adonais (1821) as "A herd-abandon'd deer struck by the hunter's dart" – a sensitive, neglected poet killed by his reviewers.
 Keats's letters were published in 1848 and 1878.
 Between 1851 and 1886 came out twenty-seven separate editions of his poems.
 Keats's works influenced, among others, The Pre-Raphaelites, Oscar Wilde and Alfred Tennyson.
 Some later poets have attacked Keats and the Romantics: for T.S.
 Eliot Byron was "a disorderly mind, and an uninteresting one" and Keats and Shelley were "not nearly such great poets as they are supposed to be".
 Andrew Motion argues in his biography on Keats (1998) that the author was obsessed with sex and had venereal disease and these aspects of the poets life were hidden by early biographers, who underlined Keats's poverty, poor health, and misunderstanding criticism.

 For further reading: Forever Young: A Life of John Keats by Blanche Colton Williams (1943); John Keats by R. Gittings (1968); John Keats by Walter Jackson Bate (1979); Keats: Narrative Poems, ed.
 J.S.
 Hill (1983); Approaches to Teaching Keats's Poetry, ed.
 Walter H. Evert and Hack W. Rhodes (1991); Junkets on a sad Planet by Tom Clark (1993); John Keats by Robert Woof (1997); The Dialogic Keats by Michael J. Sider (1998); Keats by Andrew Motion (1998); Keats's Odes and Contemporary Criticism by James O'Rourke (1998); The Persistence of Poetry, ed.
-Robert M. Ryan and Ronald A. Sharp (1999); Darkling I Listen: The Last Days and Death of John Keats by John Evangelist Walsh (1999); The Cambridge Companion to Keats by Susan J. Wolfson (2001); Keats, Hermeticism, and the Secret Societies by Jennifer N. Wunder (2008); Keats, Modesty and Masturbation by Rachel Schulkins (2014).
+Robert M. Ryan and Ronald A. Sharp (1999); Darkling I Listen: The Last Days and Death of John Keats by John Evangelist Walsh (1999); The Cambridge Companion to Keats by Susan J. Wolfson (2001); Keats, Hermeticism, and the Secret Societies by Jennifer N. Wunder (2008); Keats, Modesty and Masturbation by Rachel Schulkins (2014); John Keats' Medical Notebook: Text, Context, and Poems by Hrileena Ghosh (2020).
 Museums: Keat's house in London, Wentworth Place, Keats Grove, Hampstead.
 Keats wrote there his greatest Odes and fell in love with Fanny Brawne.
 Note: the science-fiction writer Dan Simmons used Keats's poems Hyperion and The Fall of Hyperion as the titles of his books.
 The first volume was structured after Chaucer's The Cantebury Tales.
 The two sections of Hyperion Cantos take the Keats's idea about the displacement of the old gods and the victory of new pantheon.
 Suom.: Jaakko Tuomikosken valikoimaan Runoelmia (1917) sisältyy mm.
 Hyperion ja osia Endymionista, suomennoksia on myös teoksissa Englannin kirjallisuuden kultainen kirja (1933) ja Tuhat laulujen vuotta, toimittanut Aale Tynni (1974).
 Kaisa Siveniuksen kääntämä Yönkirkas tähti: 99 viimeistä kirjettä ilmestyi 2010.